gdyskin/my-data-science-projects/07-most-profitable-oil-production-region/README.md

 * *total_images* - the number of photos of the apartment in the ad

+Libraries:
-Libraries: Pandas, Scikit-learn
+* Pandas, Scikit-learn

+Tags:
-Tags: regression, business model development, bootstrap
+* regression, business model development, bootstrap

+Project status:
+* Completed